ToxicFrog/doom-mods/gzap/doc/gameplay.md

 By default, when you die, UZDoom loads your most recent savegame.
-If you don't have a save, it restarts the level with a basic starting inventory. gzArchipelago additionally lets you turn on respawning in the YAML; if this is on, then on death you will respawn at the start of the level with full health and your inventory otherwise unchanged.
+If you don't have a save, it restarts the level with a basic starting inventory.
+UZArchipelago additionally lets you turn on respawning in the YAML; if this is on, then on death you will respawn at the start of the level with full health and your inventory otherwise unchanged.